How to Socialize a Shy Sheltie

-As a submissive breed, Shelties can shy dogs if they aren't well socialized as puppies.
-Missing this window is a huge loss for a Sheltie, but there are ways to help boost his confidence in adulthood.
+As a somewhat submissive breed, Shelties can shy dogs if they aren't well socialized as puppies.
+Missing this window is a huge loss for a Sheltie, but there are still some ways to help boost his confidence in adulthood.

-While the aim is to breed self-assured, confident Shelties, there is no denying that sometimes these can be very shy dogs.
-This is usually a result of poor socialization when they are young, although there is an underlying genetic component to this trait.
+While breeders aim to produce self-assured, confident Shelties, there is no denying that sometimes these can be very shy dogs.
+This is usually a result of poor socialization when they're young, mixed in with genetic susceptibilities.

 How to Socialize a Puppy

-The best time to socialize your puppy (with all kinds of humans and dogs) is between 8 and 16 weeks old.
+The best time to socialize your puppy is between 8 and 16 weeks old.
 After that, the window for socialization closes and it's much harder to influence your dog's underlying attitude and behavior.

 Studies also show that puppies who don't receive enough contact during 5-12 weeks of age can never react normally with humans again.
 This is an extremely sensitive period of a dog's life and is also when they form their strongest bonds.

-- In town - Carry your Sheltie puppy to the coffee shop and allow strangers to stroke her and offer treats.
-There will be lots of new noises and smells for the puppy, but they are still completely safe under your protection.
+Take your Sheltie puppy to the coffee shop, walk through the town, and allow strangers to stroke her and offer treats.
+There will be lots of new sounds, smells, and sensations for your Sheltie, but she will be completely safe under your protection.

-- Meeting people - Socializing puppies with humans is easy.
-Take them to a gathering of friends and family and let everyone take their time to say hello.
-Try to not overwhelm your Sheltie, but let them meet everyone over a period of at least 30 minutes.
-There will be lots of different smells, voices and behaviors for your dog to assimilate.
+Socializing puppies with humans is easy, as long as no-one mishandles her.
+Take your Sheltie to a gathering of friends and family and let everyone take their time to say hello.
+Try to not overwhelm your Sheltie all at once though.
+Let her meet everyone over a period of at least 30 minutes and preferably a couple of hours.
+There will be lots of different voices, personalities, and behaviors for your little dog to assimilate as normal.

 How to Socialize a Shy Adult Sheltie

-Shy dogs are fearful of almost anyone new.
-Their genetic instincts along with their early experiences as a puppy, create an automatic stress reaction.
-It's your job to give them lots of new, positive experiences with all kinds of people and gradually wean that behavior out of them.
+Shy dogs are fearful of almost anyone and anything new.
+Their genetic instincts along with their lack of early experiences as a puppy create an automatic stress reaction.
+Your job is to gradually overwrite this fear response by giving her lots of positive experiences.

-If your Sheltie is afraid of a particular new person, tell that person to move well away and just ignore your dog.
-Then approach that person and act friendly and jolly, so your dog can see that you accept them.
+When your Sheltie is afraid of a house guest, tell that person to move well away and completely ignore your dog.
+Then approach that person yourself and act friendly and jolly.
+This models the correct response and your dog can see nothing bad happens.

-This is a bit trickier, because you can't predict the other dog's behavior towards your shy dog.
-Ideally find a friend's dog who has a gentle and submissive personality.
-It can be a big dog—in fact, you'll often find that very small dogs like Terriers can be more snappy and unpredictable, while large mountain or sheepdogs are gentle giants.
+This is a bit trickier because you can't predict the behavior of other dogs.
+Ideally, find a friend who has a dog with a reliably gentle and submissive personality.
+It can be a big dog—in fact, you'll often find that very small dogs like Terriers can be more snappy and unpredictable, while large mountain dogs or sheepdogs are gentle giants.

 Introduce both dogs in a neutral territory (so neither one is the invader) and off the leash (so neither is restricted).
-Ideally, your Sheltie will have the opportunity to approach the other dog in her own time and sniff all the necessary places.
-This is a much better experience than a dominant dog catching your Sheltie off guard.
+Aim to give your Sheltie will have the opportunity to approach the other dog in her own time and sniff all the necessary places.
+This is a much better experience than a dominant dog running in and catching your Sheltie off guard.